 *General factors for U.S. workers, which can vary based on engagement details, location, and applicable laws

 The IRS guidelines (located here) are also a good resource, as will be federal, state, and local agencies that are responsible for employees, like the U.S. Department of Labor or the New York State Department of Labor.

 Please review and discuss your workers’ classification status with them to ensure proper classification and prevent confusion.

-The Upwork fee to you for hiring a worker via Upwork Payroll is less than what you would typically pay a staffing agency.
-21% of the rate you pay is divided for fees (10% Upwork + 11% payrolling costs), and the employee receives the remaining 79%.
+The cost of hiring a worker through Upwork Payroll is less than what you would typically pay a staffing agency.
+23% of the rate you pay is divided for fees (10% Upwork + 13% payrolling costs), and the employee receives the remaining 77%.
+This does not include any payment processing fees that may apply.
 The payrolling costs are comparable to what the employee would pay in self-employment taxes as an independent contractor, so the net after-tax impact to the employee is negligible in most cases.

 Yes!
 In addition to finding top talent on our global marketplace, you can also bring your own workers to Upwork.
 If you are transitioning a large team to the Upwork platform simultaneously, we are happy to help with the logistics.
 The entire implementation typically takes less than a week.